FreeLoaderz/constitution/ADAO-Constitution-v01.md

 # Article III - Meetings of Members

 **Section 3.1 - Meetings.** Meetings of members shall be described on a basis at the discretion of its membership on the ADAO Discord Server.
 Typically, governance meetings are set on weekly cadence through internet chat which is where parties agree to conduct such other business as may properly come before the meeting.
+The purpose of meetings will be for ADAO members to discuss governance proposals that may be voted upon and other DAO business as may be appropriate.

 **Section 3.2 - Special meetings.** Special meetings of members may be called by a designated advisory group (the “ADAO Core Contributors”).
 The ADAO Core Contributors group is not required and may be created or disbanded according to the will of the ADAO members.
 Creation and Designation of the ADAO Core Contributors will be approved via the Designated Smart Contract.
 Core Contributors shall retain their status until such time that it expires, is revoked, or they resign from the role.